city_hall

 Phase 2: Prioritization

 We are dedicated to ensuring the Recommendations Report does not remain solely on the page, but actively shapes our priorities and programs.
-To do this, the GrowBoston team will soon enter Phase 2 of this process in which we will prioritize the recommendations in order to best be able to take impactful action as soon as possible.
+To do this, the GrowBoston team and Advisory Board conducted an extensive prioritization process, in which we ranked the recommendations in order to best be able to take impactful action.

 Phase 3: Implementation

-In this phase, we will take action on the highest priorities established through our prioritization phase.
+In this phase, we are taking action, starting with the highest priorities established through our prioritization phase.
 Some of the action items will include things our office is already doing, some may be one-time projects we will launch, and other items are ongoing work we will incorporate into our office’s programs, processes, and policy efforts.
 We expect the implementation phase to take place over the next decade.

 Back to top